trajano/nginx-letsencrypt/README.md

 # Customization points

 `/etc/conf.d` is expected to contain the virtual server specific configurations.
-The default configuration will simply `return 204` for every request except for the `/.well-known/acme-challenge` URI which points to `/tmp/.well-known/acme-challenge` and that provides the challenges required by LetsEncrypt for renewals.
+The default configuration will simply `return 502` (gateway eror) for every request except for the `/.well-known/acme-challenge` URI which points to `/tmp/.well-known/acme-challenge` and that provides the challenges required by LetsEncrypt for renewals.

 `/etc/stream.d` is expected to contain stream specific configurations which are useful for passing the request / response as is to an upstream server.
 This is an example of an upstream server called `intranet` which the nginx server will route to if the request is for `i.trajano.net` the `default default_https` is needed to make it do the normal processing specified in the previous paragraph.